 Easy and delicious chicken recipes like Spicy Jalapeno Chicken and Broccoli Stir Fry, Baked Mozzarella Chicken Marinara, and Parmesan Everything Bagel Chicken Sheet Pan Dinner are some of my favorites to make and EAT!

-My latest recipe creation ~ French Onion Chicken Bake (I actually developed this recipe for one of my personal chef clients) is a savory, oniony and cheesy dinner.
+My latest recipe creation ~ French onion baked chicken was developed for one of my personal chef clients.
+It's a savory, oniony and cheesy dinner.
 Thin chicken breasts are seasoned and topped with rich and buttery caramelized onions and a gooey layer of melted mozzarella cheese.

 This is a dish that's easy enough to make on a weeknight for family or for friends who stop by for dinner on the weekend.